ChiChou/mistune/index.md

 A second memory safety issue (CVE-2021-1864) was used to gain full shellcode execution.
 Interestingly, it was not possible to trigger this without the first sandbox bug, while you can always influently replace this part with any working WebKit exploit.

-iOS remained standing at various pwn contests after Pointer Authentication Code (PAC) was shipped by A12 chip.
+iOS remained standing at various pwn contests since Pointer Authentication Code (PAC) was shipped by A12 chip.
 TianfuCup 2020 is the very first successful event that has this category pwned.

 ## Is it related to hardware?